Posted on August 23 2021

 A Brief History of Marathon Watches

 Marathon watches is over 80 years old and is now run by Mitchell Wein, grandson of the company's founder Morris Wein.
 Morris launched the company in 1939.
-By 1941 Maraton was supplying clocks and watches to the Allied forces.
+By 1941 Marathon was supplying clocks and watches to the Allied forces.

 That has remained the core business of Marathon watches.